carpentries-incubator/docker-introduction/_episodes/managing-containers.md

 {: .output}

 The reason that there are a few lines of output, is that a given container image may have been formed by merging multiple underlying layers.
-Any layers that are used by multiple Docker contianer images will only be stored once.
+Any layers that are used by multiple Docker container images will only be stored once.
 Now the result of `docker image ls` should no longer include the `hello-world` container image.

 {% include links.md %}